Skip to Content

 ChildLine Report Founded Consequences

 There are severe consequences to a ChildLine report being founded.
 Schools and educational facilities are required to obtain ChildLine clearances for their employees.
 Schools will not allow parents with a founded ChildLine report to participate in school activities such as volunteering in the school or acting as a chaperone for a field trip.
-ChildLine may prevent a person from participating in other activities as well, such a coaching a child's soccer team or running a girl scout troop.
+ChildLine may prevent a person from participating in other activities as well, such as coaching a child's soccer team or running a Girl Scout troop.

 Even if you do not directly work for a school, but work in an industry which may come into contact with children, your employment may be in jeopardy.
 For example, a person who is employed by a heating and air conditioning repair company that works on schools or daycares cannot have a founded report through ChildLine because they will not be allowed in those facilities.